Zineddine-Tighidet/Relative-Complement-That-Annotator/README.md

 For questions and bug reports please contact Zineddine Tighidet (zineddine.tighidet[at]etu.u-paris.fr).

-This directory is a work in progress and will be completed this month of December at the latest.
+This directory is a work in progress and will be completed this month of January at the latest.
+The algorithms are already available on the *deps_emulator.py* and *MAIN_NOTEBOOK.ipynb* files.

 # Content